jcraigk/blog/_posts/2023-11-05-diy-hacking-chair.md

 ### 3. Mount the Slat

-The wooden slat serves as the attachment points for the input device mounts.
+The wooden slat provides the attachment points for the input device mounts.
 It should be centered horizontally under the chair and cut to a length that is comfortable for your personal build.
 The chair you select will determine how you mount the slat but in general you'll want to drill two holes in it and mount it to the undercarriage using bolts, washers, and nuts.
 Ensure it is secure before proceeding.

 ![Photograph of a hacking chair](/assets/images/posts/2023-11-05/hacking-chair-slat.jpg){:.smooth-corners .full-width}

-The slat pictured is 1 3/8" x 5/8" x 24 1/2".
-You may want to iterate on the placement and length of the slat as you get more accustomed to typing in the new position.
+The slat pictured measures 1 3/8" x 5/8" x 24 1/2".
+You may want to iterate on its exact length and placement as you get more accustomed to typing in the new position.
 If you find that your elbows are bent while typing, you should mount the slat lower by adding a shim.
-The mounts themselves provide a few inches of flexibility so after mounting the slat, do fine adjustments on the mounts before deciding to shorten the slat further.
+The mounts themselves provide a few inches of flexibility so after mounting the slat you can make fine adjustments on the mounts before deciding to shorten the slat further.
+Note the additional length the keyboard mounts add to the end of the slat while you're considering adjustments.

 I personally prefer the surface of the keys to be 7" away from the edge of the chair so that my arms are slightly spread while typing.
-I experimented with a shorter slat where the keys were almost under the chair with my arms in a vertical position but I didn't find that as comfortable.
-Note the additional length the keyboard mounts add to the end of the slat while you're considering adjustments.
+I experimented with a shorter slat where the keys were almost under the chair but I didn't find that vertical arm position as comfortable.

-You may paint the slat to match the aesthetics of your chair and devices.
-Black seems to work the best given that the mounts are black.
+You may paint the slat to match the aesthetics of the chair or leave the natural wood look.

 ### 4. Attach the Mounts